hugo-fixit/docs/content/documentation/content-management/introduction/index.en.md

 lightgallery: true
 reward: true
 math: true
-menu:
-  main:
-    name: Content
-    title: Find out how to create and organize your content quickly and intuitively in FixIt theme.
-    parent: documentation
-    params:
-      icon: fa-brands fa-readme
 ---

 Find out how to create and organize your content quickly and intuitively in **FixIt** theme.